Canopi offers a free, confidential service that provides NHS and social care staff in Wales with access to various levels of mental health support.

 Virtual face-to-face consultations

-Individuals can receive up to eight sessions of Cognitive Behavioural Therapy (CBT) from a British Association for Behavioural and Cognitive Psychotherapies (BABCP) accredited therapist.
+Individuals can receive a short course of Cognitive Behavioural Therapy (CBT) from a British Association for Behavioural and Cognitive Psychotherapies (BABCP) accredited therapist.

-HHP Wales has been designed to work in conjunction and to be complementary to the services offered by occupational health departments and the support available to an individual through their GP.
+Canopi has been designed to work in conjunction and be complementary to the services offered by occupational health departments and the support available to an individual through their GP.

 How to contact us

-To access our guided self-help, peer support, and virtual face-to-face services contact us.
+To access our guided self-help, wellbeing allies, and virtual face-to-face services contact us.

 This can be done in one of three ways: